Frequently Asked Questions

 What can I do with my leaves, during the year when there isn’t the scheduled fall leaf collection?

-Your leaves should not be placed in the garbage because they waste valuable landfill space.
-You can place your leaves in the biodegradable yard waste bags and can be delivered to the Simcoe Transfer Station.
-Another option would be to mulch them and use them in your garden, or use them in your backyard composter.
+Your leaves should not be placed in the garbage because they can be composted at a more reasonable cost than other disposal methods.
+You can place your leaves in the biodegradable yard waste bags and they can be delivered to the Simcoe or South Walsingham Transfer Stations.
+Another option would be to mulch them and use them in your garden or use them in your backyard composter.
+Learn more about leaf and yard collection.

 What can I do with old clothing that my family no longer wears that I do not wish to keep?